r1-prototype-studies/NodeProjects/README.md

     nodemon src/app.js -e js,hbs
 * ``public`` &rarr; has the public servable contents like html, styles, scripts
 * ``view`` &rarr; dynamic rendering views
+* Fetch is not part of javascript.
+It is part of the browser.
+* Generate ssh keys for Git and Heroku communications. id_rsa is private and should not be shared. only id_rsa.pub which is public should be shared.
+*

 ## Steps